Career Resources / Nursing Licensure / Texas

 Step 5: Take the Texas Nursing Jurisprudence Examination

-Fifteen days after you file your application for license by examination, the Texas Board of Nursing will send you instructions to log on and complete the online nursing jurisprudence exam.
+Fifteen days after you file your application for licensure by examination, the Texas Board of Nursing will send you instructions to log on and complete the online nursing jurisprudence exam.
 Prior to that, you are encouraged to view a copy of the state’s Nursing Practice Act and the Board Rules and Regulations and to take the online jurisprudence prep course.

 Step 6: Take the NCLEX